Cirkit Designer Logo

 Q: Can the INA219 measure negative currents?

 A: Yes, the INA219 can measure bidirectional currents.
-Ensure the configuration matches your application.
+However, you may need to configure the sensor for this mode in your code.

 Q: Can I use the INA219 with a 3.3V microcontroller?

-A: Yes, the INA219 is compatible with both 3.3V and 5V logic levels.
+A: Yes, the INA219 is compatible with both 3.3V and 5V systems.
+Ensure the VCC pin is connected to the appropriate voltage source.